k2view-academy/K2View-Academy/articles/31_external_resources/04_invoke_soap_call_example.md

-  The following is an example of how a **LuFucntion** Actor in Broadway uses this function:
+  The following is an example of how a **LuFunction** Actor in Broadway uses this function:

 <img src="images/LuFuncActor_soap.png" alt="LuFucntion Actor using soap function" />